ucsd-cse131-s18/pa2-grading/index.md

 - `IJo`, `IJno`: Jump to the provided label if the last arithmetic operation did/did not overflow

+- `near`: Perform a near jump rather than the default short jump.
+The default short jump is too close to be useful during compilation.
+We have already filled out jump instructions so you don't need to worry about "short jump our of range" error.

 As usual, full summaries of the instructions we use are at [this assembly guide](http://www.cs.virginia.edu/~evans/cs216/guides/x86.html).

 ### Testing Functions